-What is it?
+What is gum disease?

-Causes of Gum Disease
+Causes of gum disease

-Risks of Gum Disease
+Risks of gum disease

 If insufficiently treated, Gingivitis and Periodontitis can lead to the supporting bone of the teeth being “eaten away” by the body’s inflammation response.
 This leads to gradual loosening and potential loss of teeth.